So, how does a designer come up with a design?

 If they are doing their job properly, then it is a thorough process.
 It certainly isn’t about approaching the project with a design in mind and making it fit the property.

-For a more detailed look at the design process, please see our Garden Design section.
+For a more detailed look at the design process, please see our Garden Design tab.

 So, what do you think?
-Did we successfully fulfill the brief and solve the site issues?
+Did we successfully fulfil the brief and solve the site issues?